 Where on the spectrum does the activity fall?

 “When thinking about the risk of an activity, I like to think of it as a spectrum,” explains Dr. Hamilton.
 “It’s less about safe vs. not safe, and more about layers of risk.
 Everybody will have to do a risk assessment for themselves and determine where they’re comfortable and what safety guidelines they’re going to follow.”

-On one end of the spectrum, the absolute safest thing to do is to stay at home with your family.
-On the other end of the spectrum would be large, indoor gatherings.
+On one end of the spectrum, if you’re not vaccinated, the absolute safest thing to do is to stay at home with your family.
+On the other end of the spectrum would be large, indoor gatherings with lots of unknowns.

 Certain activities will always carry a much higher risk than others.
 A large, indoor concert is going to be more dangerous than an outdoor picnic with a couple of friends who are following safety measures.
 How often you choose to partake in risker activities and events matters as well.

 You’ll need to ask yourself: What am I not comfortable with?
 Who am I interacting with?
 How long will I be there?
 What steps will I take to keep myself safe?